 A project labor agreement (PLA) is a construction labor agreement between an owner and a regional building trades council, representing all the construction craft unions in a given geographical area.
-PLAs are agreements that establish uniform terms and conditions for all construction craft employees, as well as all construction contractors on a specific construction project.
-Each PLA is specific to one project only and are typically referenced in bid specifications for a project and are negotiated before employees are hired for the project.
+PLAs establish uniform terms and conditions for all construction employees and uniform responsibilities on all construction contractors on a specific construction project.

-A typical PLA will establish uniform standards for working hours, overtime, holidays, grievance procedures, drug testing, jurisdictional dispute resolution, etc. These are areas that generally differ from craft to craft, and from contractor to contractor on a typical construction project, and it is the responsibility of the owner, or of its construction manager, to coordinate the project as efficiently as possible.
+A typical PLA will establish uniform standards for wages, benefits, working hours, overtime, holidays, grievance procedures, jurisdictional dispute resolution, etc. These are areas that may differ between trades or between contractors and a PLA helps the owner or its construction manager coordinate labor relations on the project as efficiently as possible.

 Frequently Asked Questions

 PLAs are particularly useful on large, complex construction projects that require many skilled craft workers, and that are expected to last a long period of time, and on projects that are particularly time-sensitive.

 PLAs do not increase the cost of construction.
 A PLA is a comprehensive agreement between the unions and an owner, which establishes uniform standards to which all participants in the construction process must comply.

 A PLA establishes a wage level for all crafts contributing to the project, but this is only one part of a PLA.
 Wages only represent a fraction of the overall cost of construction.
 Many other factors are as important to the overall cost of a project, including efficiency and quality of construction.